Plymouth Meeting Mall: History

 In recent years, the interior of the Plymouth Meeting Mall has seen an increase in vacancies, with sales of $320 per square foot in the three months ended September 2015.
 The rise in vacancies is due to declining mall traffic and competition from the larger King of Prussia mall located less than 10 mi away and the Willow Grove Park Mall located 13 mi away.

+In 2018 The-Bon-Ton would close all stores due to Chapter 7 Bankruptcy.
 In 2019, the non-anchor occupancy rate was 81.3%.

 In December 2009, Krazy City closed its doors in accordance with the chain's folding.
 In 2012, its space was converted to Mercy Health Center as part of Mercy Suburban Hospital.
 In late 2013, a casual Mexican chain restaurant opened in the second floor mall entrance wing next to Macy's and across from Dave & Busters, called Uncle Julio's.
 In 2015, Mercy Suburban Hospital was sold to Prime Healthcare Services, which re-branded the hospital and renamed the center Suburban Health Center.

 In 2015, it was announced that a 33000 sqft Legoland Discovery Center would be constructed at the Plymouth Meeting Mall, replacing a portion of the food court.
 Construction began in the summer of 2016 and Legoland opened in April 2017.

 On January 4, 2017, Suburban Health Center was announced to have closed.
 On the same day, Macy's announced that its store would be closing in spring 2017 as part of a plan to close 68 stores nationwide.
 On January 28, 2017, Uncle Julio's closed its restaurant.
 On March 26, 2017, Macy's officially closed its store.
 In July 2017, it was announced that a 5 Wits amusement center would open on the lower level of the mall, just across from Legoland Discovery Center, taking up almost five store spaces.
 The 5 Wits center opened on October 20, 2017 and closed January 2020.

 In August 2018, it was announced that Burlington, Dick's Sporting Goods, Michaels, and Edge Fitness would occupy the former Macy's space, with all tenants opening in October 2019.

 As of 2022, PREIT is attempting to get approval for a 503-unit apartment community to be built on the mall property.

+Notable features

+Plymouth Meeting Mall currently contains more than seventy specialty stores and restaurants, including a central Food Court, and outlying restaurants California Pizza Kitchen, P.F.
+Chang's, Redstone American Grill, Dave & Buster's, and Benihana.
+Its original anchor stores Strawbridge & Clothier and Lit Brothers are now occupied by Burlington, Dick's Sporting Goods, Michaels, and Edge Fitness, which all occupy an anchor space that was Macy's until 2017, and Boscov's.
+The Boscov's site was home to one of the largest branches of Hess's until 1993.

+There is also a 48000 sqft AMC Theatre on the property, featuring twelve screens and stadium seating.